wildthinkslaboratory/blog-kit/_pages/calculus/secantRectangle/shadowRectCurve.md

 # :::: tour4
 # --partialborder
-The rectangles define a new function that relates to our original curve. [show shadow curve](:=showD=true)  Remember that the height of each skinny rectangle is the average speed the object travels during a very short time period.
-As these rectangles get skinnier, this new curve becomes our speed curve. number of intervals [](:-segments/1/100/1) [](:!segments) [Continue](/pages/shadowSecantCurve)
+The rectangles define a new function that relates to our original curve. [show shadow curve](:=showD=true)  Remember that the height of each skinny rectangle is the average velocity the object travels during a very short time period.
+As these rectangles get skinnier, this new curve becomes our velocity curve. number of intervals [](:-segments/1/100/1) [](:!segments) [Continue](/pages/shadowSecantCurve)
 # --partialborder